 For example, you might have a capital investment of $1 million for a space of 2,000 square feet.
 At a minimum, you would need 25 employees, and the time required to open the new restaurant could be 52 weeks or longer.
 In this scenario, the capital investment and risk are high.

 A ghost kitchen does not have in-restaurant dining, so it requires a much smaller space than a brick-and-mortar restaurant.
 The business operates on a delivery model, which requires a much smaller space to get started.
 For example, you only need a 200-to-300-square-foot kitchen to get up and running.

-Foot traffic isn’t important, so you don’t need to pay a premium for a highly visible space, thereby saving on rent costs.
+Foot traffic isn’t important, so you don’t need to pay a premium for a highly visible space and worry about missing a potential customer, thereby saving on rent costs.
 Without the need for front-of-house staff, you hire 4 employees who are solely focused on making really good food.
-With CloudKitchens set in a specific location like a ghost kitchen in Miami, Austin or Chicago, this plan takes as little as 4 weeks to set up, and you get a return on your investment much more quickly.
+With CloudKitchens set in a specific location like a ghost kitchen in Miami, Austin or San Francisco, this plan takes as little as 4 weeks to set up, and you get a return on your investment much more quickly.

 Moving forward with greater success